Sunday, October 2, 2016

 Chatham Beach

-We saw a white two-story siding house with three chimneys with a red roof sitting next to the lighthouse.
+We saw a white, two-story house with three chimneys and a red roof sitting next to the lighthouse.
 It was enclosed inside a wire fence.
-In front of the fence was the historical marker about the History of Chatham Light.
+In front of the wall was the historical marker about the History of Chatham Light.
 We also saw the historic marker of The Mayflower Story and The Rescue of the Pendleton.

 Nearby was the Chatham Beach-Tennis Clubhouse.

-We rode past the White building of the First Congregational Church United Church of Christ established in 1720.
+We rode past the White building of the First Congregational Church, United Church of Chris, established in 1720.

 Jonathan Young Windmill

-We walked along the beaches of Marconi, located six miles north of Salt Pond Visitor Center.
+We walked along the beaches of Marconi, located six miles north of the Salt Pond Visitor Center.

-The waves were high and we saw men wearing rubber suits and surfing.
-It was too cold for swimming but not for the dogs, we saw happily, jumping into the splashing waves.
+The waves were high, and we saw men wearing rubber suits and surfing.
+It was too cold for swimming, but not for the dogs, who happily jumped into the splashing waves.

-The next morning we bought tickets to take the ferry to Vineyard Haven.
+The next morning, we bought ferry tickets to Vineyard Haven.

-We parked the car and rode the bus to the ferry at Oaks Bluff.
+We parked the car and rode the bus to the ferry at Oak Bluff.

-On the bus we meet a couple, they ask where we were from, and they said that they had family living in Florence on Robins Lane.
+On the bus, we met a couple..
+They asked where we were from, and they said they had family living in Florence on Robins Lane.

 ferryboat